narah10/Recipe-Finder/README.md

 # Future Work

-Here a list of things that I want to fix, improve, and add in the future.
+Here is a list of things that I want to fix, improve, and add in the future.

 - Add modal pop up of directions for when users click on a recipe
 - Add a feature where users can save the recipe they like using localhost storage